lbako801/RoadArena/README.md

  - Gamification and reward system: Earn experience points, badges, and virtual rewards for completing challenges, achieving milestones, and participating in the app's community.
  - Safety features: Access safety tips, emergency contacts, and other resources to ensure safe and responsible riding practices.

+ # Developers
+Hey there, I'm Loren Bako, the creator behind this amazing app!
+As a passionate motorcycle enthusiast, I wanted to create an app that would help riders like me find new adventures and connect with other riders.
+And since I couldn't find anything that fit the bill, I decided to take matters into my own hands!

+ # Contribute
+ Do you share my passion for all things motorcycle-related?
+Are you a coding whiz or a design genius?
+Or maybe you just have some great ideas you want to share?
+Whatever your skills or interests, I'd love to hear from you!
+Join the ride and become part of the RoadArenaX community.
+Shoot me a message through my [website](https://lorenbako.com/#contact) and let's make something awesome together!

+ ## RoadArena
 ![roadarena](https://user-images.githubusercontent.com/112914389/221722142-0be7e535-0a2f-4fe4-a474-449d015d32c9.png)